The houses of Metroland never got as far as Verney Junction.

 Right, have I ruined for you what JB made into a poignant and poetic moment?
 No?
 Then I must tell you about the K Class 2-6-4T engines ...

-Oh, by the way, the 'bleating sheep' audio cliché that accompanies the end credits might not have been dubbed on.
+Oh, by the way, the 'bleating sheep' audio cliché that accompanies the end credits was not dubbed on in later editing but recorded synchronously with the video.
 The woolly ruminants really do graze upon Sir John's pride and joy; although their ownership by Mrs. Ada Doom is as yet unconfirmed.
 This place may once have been visited by the London Underground but it's about as far into the sticks as anywhere in the Home Counties can be ... apart from Verney Junction, of course.
 Even the poets of Metroland never reached that far.

 [Other↑ pics] [Richard's Home page]